 Monel 400 is a Nickel-Copper high-performance alloy that is resistant to the harsh corrosion and temperatures of seawater, steam at high temperatures, and other caustic solutions.
 It is particularly resistant to hydrochloric and hydrofluoric acids when they are de-aerated.
 This material is characterized by good corrosion resistance and has a potential for good weldability.
 It is slightly magnetic at room temperature but this alloy can be used in a variety of applications

-Monel 400 is widely used in chemical, electrical and saltwater marine applications as well as offshore engineering, salt production, and hydrocarbon processing.
+Monel alloy is widely used in chemical, electrical and saltwater marine applications as well as offshore engineering, salt production, and hydrocarbon processing.
 This material is available in ASTM B164 Class A.

 Monel 400 Product Overview

-Fastener Solutions carries a wide range of products that are constructed from advanced quality monel 400.
+Fastener Solutions is a Monel 400 supplier and carries a wide range of products that are constructed from the high performance alloy.
 These fastener products will stand the test of time and can be used for numerous types of applications.
 Some of the products that we stock in this alloy, include:

 - Corrosion resistance in a variety of marine and chemical environments ranging from pure water to non-oxidizing mineral acids, salts and alkalis.